Aberdeenshire: History

 These new families set the stage for the upcoming rivalries during the 14th and 15th centuries.
 This rivalry grew worse during and after the Protestant Reformation when religion was another reason for conflict between the clans.
 The Gordon family adhered to Catholicism and the Forbeses to Protestantism.
 Aberdeenshire was the historic seat of the clan Dempster.
-Three universities were founded in the area prior to the 17th century, King's College in Old Aberdeen (1494), Marischal College in Aberdeen (1593), and the University of Fraserburgh (1597).
+Three universities were founded in the area prior to the 17th century, King's College in Old Aberdeen (1494), Marischal College in Aberdeen (1593), and the University of Fraserburgh (1592).

+During the 17th century, Aberdeenshire was the location of more fighting, centred on the Marquess of Montrose and the Wars of the Three Kingdoms.
+This period also saw increased wealth due to the increase in trade with Germany, Poland, and the Low Countries.

 After the end of the Revolution of 1688, an extended peaceful period was interrupted only by fleeting events such as the Rising of 1715 and the Rising of 1745.
 The latter resulted in the end of the ascendancy of Episcopalianism and the feudal power of landowners.
 An era began of increased agricultural and industrial progress.
-During the 17th century, Aberdeenshire was the location of more fighting, centred on the Marquess of Montrose and the English Civil Wars.
-This period also saw increased wealth due to the increase in trade with Germany, Poland, and the Low Countries.

-The present council area is named after the historic county of Aberdeenshire, which has different boundaries and was abandoned as an administrative area in 1975 under the Local Government (Scotland) Act 1973.
-It was replaced by Grampian Regional Council and five district councils: Banff and Buchan, Gordon, Kincardine and Deeside, Moray and the City of Aberdeen.
+The present council area is named after the historic county of Aberdeenshire, which has different boundaries and ceased to be used for local government purposes in 1975 under the Local Government (Scotland) Act 1973.
+The pre-1975 territory of Aberdeenshire was then split between four of the five new districts in the Grampian region: Banff and Buchan (which also included eastern parts of Banffshire, including its county town of Banff), Gordon, Kincardine and Deeside (which also included most of Kincardineshire), and Aberdeen City.
 Local government functions were shared between the two levels.

-In 1996, under the Local Government, etc. (Scotland) Act 1994, the Banff and Buchan District, Gordon District, and Kincardine and Deeside District were merged to form the present Aberdeenshire Council area.
-Moray and the City of Aberdeen were made their own council areas.
-The present Aberdeenshire Council area consists of all of the historic counties of Aberdeenshire and Kincardineshire (except the area of those two counties making up the City of Aberdeen), as well as the north-east portions of Banffshire.
+The modern council area was created in 1996 under the Local Government etc. (Scotland) Act 1994.
+It covers the combined area of the Banff and Buchan, Gordon, and Kincardine and Deeside districts that had been created in 1975.
+The present Aberdeenshire Council area therefore consists of all of the historic counties of Aberdeenshire and Kincardineshire (except the area of those two counties making up Aberdeen City), as well as the north-east portions of Banffshire.